 Due to the statewide order for Ohioans and West Virginians to close non-essential business, many are wondering if we are open during this time.
-At this time we have made the decision to close the office to foot traffic.
+At this time we have made the decision to close the office to foot traffic and offer remote services.
 However, a tax return professional is considered an essential business as we are helping tax payers to file their tax returns so they can get their refunds.
 Therefore, we will continue working electronically to ensure your tax returns are filed in a timely manner.

 We know that now, more than ever, taxpayers need to get their tax refunds into their bank accounts as soon as possible.
 Our goal is to help you during what is an unprecedented economic crisis due to the COVID-19 pandemic.
 As always, we aim to help you to get the maximum refund you can get while maintaining the legal requirements of the tax laws.